 Network Renewal Planning Activities

 AGE-WELL’s first five-year mandate ends in 2020.
-To prepare for the next phase of the network, we have begun a strategic planning process that will enable us to define our priorities for 2020-2023.
+To prepare for the next phase of the network, we engaged in a strategic planning process to define our priorities for 2020-2023.

 In early 2018 we embarked on a comprehensive review of policy priorities across governments in Canada and internationally, relating to seniors.
 These priorities were validated with research, government, non-profit and industry stakeholders including older adults and caregivers.

 From hundreds of priorities, a shortlist of 18 Challenge Areas was presented at public consultations (“network renewal roadshows”) in Vancouver, Edmonton, Winnipeg, Toronto, and Montreal between June – September 2018.
 AGE-WELL also conducted a public survey.

 With feedback from over 1,000 stakeholders, a final set of eight Challenge Areas was developed and announced at the Canadian Science Policy Conference on November 7, 2018.